dips-21/my_practice/SpringBoot_READ.md

 }

-By default Spring DI is by type (means matching Interface/Class type).
-If multiple matches then which one needs to be specified by using @Qualifier (DI by name) , eg @Qualifier("MongoRepo"),
+By default Spring DI is by type (means matching Interface/Class type). if multiple matches then which one needs to be specified by using @Qualifier (DI by name) , eg @Qualifier("MongoRepo"),
 Each object created by Spring is managed by spring and is a spring bean.
 By default each spring bean is Singleton (ie only one instance of class exists) .